muhammadahmedelmahdy/Distributed_Project/README.md

 which enables them to see the images in low resolution so that he can later request the image from this client or user.
-- Image Encryption & Decryption: We provide a steganography functionality which allows the image to be encrypted at the server side and only decrypted at the recpient client side.
+- Image Encryption & Decryption: We provided a steganography functionality which allows the image to be encrypted at the server side and only decrypted at the recpient client side.
 Details of implementing this are